 segment 𝑋𝑍, which is made up of two segments, 𝑋𝑌 and 𝑌𝑍, both of which measure

 three centimeters.
 And so we can say that segment 𝑋𝑍

 In our final example, we have three

-parallel lines cut by two transversals, but we have two variables to solve for.
+parallel lines cut by two transversals, and we’re solving for two unknown

 In the given figure, find the